Noura98Houssien/simple-EKS-cluster/README.md

 2- `cd simple-EKS-cluster `

-3- create a file with name terraform.tfvars and copy past the values as in [terraform.tfvars.tmpl](https://github.com/Noura98Houssien/simple-EKS-cluster/blob/master/examples/terraform.tfvars.tmpl) in example folder
+3- create a file with the name terraform.tfvars and copy past the values as in [terraform.tfvars.tmpl](https://github.com/Noura98Houssien/simple-EKS-cluster/blob/master/examples/terraform.tfvars.tmpl) in the example folder
 ```
 vpc_name       = "my-VPC1"
 vpc_cidr       = "10.0.0.0/16"